 WV law (17C-11-3(a)(1)) also requires drivers to pass at a safe distance.
 While WV doesn’t define how much distance is safe, many states specify that motorists must allow at least 3 feet space between their vehicle and a bicycle when passing.

 Morgantown is hilly and our roads are narrow.
-If all our uphill lanes were wide enough (at least 14 feet) for motor vehicles to pass bicycles without crossing the center line, we could all get around together as fast as we can.
-Since our roads are narrow, we must remember not just that the law grants bicyclists the same rights to the road as motorists but that bicyclists are also citizens or our community who have families, jobs and other commitments and must get around just as motorists.
+If all our uphill lanes were wide enough (at least 14 feet) motor vehicles could pass bicycles without crossing the center line or without having to wait.
+Since our roads are narrow, we must remember not just that the law grants bicyclists the same rights to the road as motorists but that bicyclists are also citizens of our community who have families, jobs and other commitments and must get around for the exact same reasons as motorists.

+Frank Gmeindl

+Chairman, Morgantown Municipal Bicycle Board

+League of American Bicyclists Certified Instructor #1703